andrewt3000/MachineLearning/README.md

 #### 3 Types of machine learning
 1. Supervised learning - learns using labeled training data.
 Training data has input and output.
 2. Unsupervised learning - learns using unlabled training data.
 Training data is input but has no output.
 Algorithm finds structure.
 Clustering is an example of unsupervised learning.
 Examples: social network analysis, market segmentation, astronomical data analysis.
-3. Reinforcement learning - learns to take action by maximizing a cumulative reward. [deep mind learns breakout](https://www.youtube.com/watch?v=V1eYniJ0Rnk)
+3. Reinforcement learning - an agent interacts with an environment and learns to take action by maximizing a cumulative reward.

 #### 2 Types of machine learning problems
 1. regression - predicting a continuous value attribute (Example: house prices)